Contrasting Spire Global (SPIR) and The Competition

 |2.41

-Spire Global presently has a consensus target price of 5.35, indicating a potential upside of 251.97%.
+Spire Global currently has a consensus price target of 5.35, suggesting a potential upside of 251.97%.
 As a group, “Communication services, not elsewhere classified” companies have a potential upside of 57.78%.
-Given Spire Global’s higher probable upside, analysts clearly believe Spire Global is more favorable than its rivals.
+Given Spire Global’s higher possible upside, equities research analysts clearly believe Spire Global is more favorable than its rivals.

 Institutional and Insider Ownership

 25.3% of Spire Global shares are held by institutional investors.
 Comparatively, 45.7% of shares of all “Communication services, not elsewhere classified” companies are held by institutional investors.
-5.7% of Spire Global shares are held by company insiders.
-Comparatively, 21.2% of shares of all “Communication services, not elsewhere classified” companies are held by company insiders.
-Strong institutional ownership is an indication that large money managers, endowments and hedge funds believe a stock is poised for long-term growth.
+5.7% of Spire Global shares are held by insiders.
+Comparatively, 21.2% of shares of all “Communication services, not elsewhere classified” companies are held by insiders.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

 |Spire Global